U.S. Coast Guard

 (c) Summarize previous law enforcement or Anti-terrorism/Force Protection

-(f) Verify that member has a valid driver’s license.
+(e) Verify that member has a driver’s license valid for the entire tour length.

 request will factor into the candidate selection process.

-The Maritime Facilities Security Force was fully established in 2012 in the Kingdom of Saudi Arabia to develop a 5,000 person maritime security force charged with protecting the Kingdom’s critical maritime infrastructure.
+The MIPF-TAG was fully established in 2012 in the Kingdom of Saudi Arabia to develop a 5,000 person maritime security force charged with protecting the Kingdom’s critical maritime infrastructure.
 Members will be deployed to Riyadh, Saudi Arabia for a 1 year unaccompanied, dependant restricted tour.
 For details regarding the operational nature and cultural considerations of this assignment, contact the POC listed in the solicitation message.
+These positions additionally require an endorsement for Instructor Duty per COMDT Instruction Manual 1000.8 Chapter 1.E.6.

-The following are the available MFSF positions which are available at Assignment Priority 1:
+The following are the available MIPF-TAG positions which are available at Assignment Priority 1:

 BM1 - DDE-FACILITY SEC FORCE TM MBR